superduper-io/superduper/docs/content/fundamentals/models.md

 ## Predictors

-The base class which enables predictions in `superduperdb` is the `Predictor` mixin class.
+The base class which enables predictions in `superduper` is the `Predictor` mixin class.

 A `Predictor` is a class which implements the `.predict` method; this mimics `.predict` from [Scikit-Learn](https://scikit-learn.org/stable/) and related frameworks, but has support